This project of building a monastery has been a dream for so many years, and now we are seeing the exciting process of it’s transition into reality!

 All facilities are there already except sewage, but this is normal almost everywhere in the area.
 We would need to install a water purification system.

 The new monastery will be fairly small and is envisioned to be—as Ajahn Brahm has put it—a community of hermits.
-The main focus of the monastery will be solitary retreat and meditation with nuns living under the guidance of the Vinaya, the rules of conduct as laid down by the Buddha, as explained by our teacher, Ajahn Brahm and our Spiritual Advisor, Bhante Sujato.
+The main focus of the monastery will be solitary retreat and meditation with nuns living under the guidance of the Vinaya, the rules of conduct as laid down by the Buddha, as explained by our teacher and Spiritual Advisor, Ayya Sujato.
 It will be a place where nuns and lay guests can come to practise the Dhamma-Vinaya.
 In effect, the monastery is envisioned to be of a similar setup to Muttodaya monastery in Germany.

 3-dimensional views of main building

 Building permission for the main building has been granted by the council in July 2017.

 For a double kuti, building plans have been presented to the council for approval in March 2018.

 The next step is now that a building company is erecting the outer structure of the house; the actual works for this have started in November 2017.
 At this stage the building has a roof and walls and the foundation and groundworks are done (like sewage system), and water and electricity will be inside the building.
 The costs for all this will presumably be covered by what our main sponsors (and those who have given us loans) have contributed.
 However, plumbing, wiring, kitchen, toilet, bathroom, painting, flooring, etc. are now being done by us and volunteers.

 Next to this we hope to be able to start building a double-kuti for the nuns soon.
 We have the architectural drawings which have been presented to the council for approval in March 2018.
 The funds that have already been kindly donated for the single kutis will not cover the costs.